rust-embedded/discovery/src/07-registers/rtrm.md

 > Section 11.4.12 GPIO register map - Page 243

 'BSRR' is the register which we will be using to set/reset.
-It's offset value is '0x18' from the base address of the 'GPIOE'.
+Its offset value is '0x18' from the base address of the 'GPIOE'.
 We can look up BSRR in the reference manual.
 GPIO Registers -> GPIO port bit set/reset register (GPIOx_BSRR).